bnason-nf/findallinfile/README.md

 This is an extension for [Visual Studio Code](https://code.visualstudio.com/) that allows you to search for all the occurrences of a search string in the current file.

+Additionally, you can also view this extension directly on the Visual Studio Code [Marketplace page for Find All In file](https://marketplace.visualstudio.com/items?itemName=bnason-nf.findallinfile).

 # Usage

 After installing this extension in Visual Studio Code, you should have some new commands available: